rahulraopune/Snowden2.0/Argument Generation/README.md

 **Step 4: Connectivity matrix**

 A connectivity matrix is usually a list of which vertex numbers have an edge between them.
 LexRank adds a count of connections from other sentences.
 To count the number of connections, LexRank applies a threshold.
-For example, it only counts sentences as similar to itself where cosine similarity is more than 0.3 or 0.1.
+If the similarity is greater than threshold, the entry in the connectivity matrix is 1 else 0.

 **Step 5: Eigenvector centrality**

 To find out the most important sentences LexRank utilizes eigenvector centrality.
-The method is called power iteration method.
+Power iteration method is used.
 It involves 3 steps:

-**a)** In the first step each matrix row is multiplied by a 1.
+**a)** Intially, entire matrix rows are  multiplied by 1.

-**b)** In the second step, we square rows results and take a root from the sum.
+**b)** Next, we square the row results and take a root from the sum.

-**c)** We repeat the above steps until the normalized value does not change much between any iteration.
+**c)** The above steps are repeated until the normalized value does not change much between any iteration.

 **Step 6: Output of the model**

-Finally, we have the output i.e, the normalized value.
+The normalized value will be the output to LexRank algorithm.

 Working mechanism of LexRank is as follows: